mesgjs/jsmaws/arch/frame-based-protocol.md

 ### Request Message (Responder → Applet)

-The responder sends requests to applets with the maximum chunk size:
+The responder sends requests to applets with the maximum chunk size and timeout configuration:

 ```javascript
 {